yym68686/uni-api/README.md

     client_email: xxxxxxxxxx@xxxxxxx.gserviceaccount.com # Description: Email address of the Google Cloud Vertex AI service account.
 Format: Usually a string like "service-account-name@project-id.iam.gserviceaccount.com".
 How to obtain: Generated when creating a service account, or you can view the service account details in the "IAM and Admin" section of the Google Cloud Console.
     model:
       - gemini-2.5-flash
-      - gemini-2.5-pro
+      - gemini-3-pro-preview: gemini-3-pro
-      - gemini-2.5-pro: gemini-2.5-pro-search # To enable search for a model, rename it with the -search suffix and set custom request body parameters for this model in `post_body_parameter_overrides`.
+      - gemini-pro-latest: gemini-2.5-pro-search # To enable search for a model, rename it with the -search suffix and set custom request body parameters for this model in `post_body_parameter_overrides`.
 Not setting post_body_parameter_overrides will not enable search.
-      - claude-3-5-sonnet@20240620: claude-3-5-sonnet
-      - claude-3-opus@20240229: claude-3-opus
+      - claude-sonnet-4-5@20250929: claude-sonnet-4-5
-      - claude-3-sonnet@20240229: claude-3-sonnet
+      - claude-opus-4-5@20251101: claude-opus-4-5
-      - claude-3-haiku@20240307: claude-3-haiku
+      - claude-haiku-4-5@20251001: claude-haiku-4-5
       - gemini-embedding-001
       - text-embedding-004
     tools: true